Crew Swaps, Safety and Space Research Keeping Crew Busy

-Category: Space Hits: 0The Milky Way extends above the Earth’s horizon in this long exposure photograph from the space station.
+Category: Space Hits: 8The Milky Way extends above the Earth’s horizon in this long exposure photograph from the space station.

 The three newest International Space Station crew members are getting used to life in space after a near three-and-a-half hour ride to the orbital lab late last week.
 There will be 10 people in space until Friday night when another three-person crew returns to Earth.